 It can be reassuring to meet other women who are going through something similar.

-Psychological therapies are usually the first treatment recommended for women with postnatal depression.
+Talking therapies are usually the first treatment recommended for women with postnatal depression.

 Guided self-help involves working through a book or online course on your own or with some help from a therapist.